Zhao Lixin

-Zhao Lixin (赵立新, born August 29, 1968), male, from Zhengzhou, Henan, Swedish Chinese film and television actor, drama actor, voice actor, and show host.
+Zhao Lixin (赵立新, born August 29, 1968) is a Chinese-Swedish actor.

-Biographical record
+Biography

 Because his father worked in Xinhua Bookstore, Zhao Lixin had been exposed to a large number of books when he was a child, and he began to try recitations and performances in high school.
 At the age of 18, he was admitted to the Central Academy of Drama.
 Because of the better sound conditions, he often took on the dubbing work with his senior brother Zhang Hanyu when he was in school.
-At the end of his sophomore year, he was selected to go to the All-Soviet National Film University in Moscow for further study.
+At the end of his sophomore year, he was selected to go to the All-Union State Institute of Cinematography in Moscow for further study.
 After graduating from the Central Academy of Drama, Zhao Lixin applied for the Directing Department of the Moscow Film Academy and graduated in 1995 with a master's degree in that department.
 Later, he brought a recommendation letter from his tutor to Stockholm and was admitted to the Royal Swedish Theater, becoming the first Chinese actor to appear on stage since the establishment of the theater.

 In 2001, he starred in the modern historical TV series Towards the Republic directed by Zhang Li, as a member of the Senate, Luo Wen joined the line.
 In 2010, he played the actor Li Xia in the TV series The Electric Wave That Never Dies.
 In 2015, he played the role of Chen Qiqian, an assistant engineer of the 202 factory, He won the Magnolia Award for Best Supporting Actor in the 22nd Shanghai TV Festival.
 At the beginning of 2018, it became popular again due to its outstanding performance in the variety show Sound on the Scene.

+In 2019, Zhao was in the center of a scandal regarding his post on Sina Weibo, where to his readers he appeared to be defending Japanese invaders.